PreTeXtBook/PROSE/licensing/index.md

 educational innovations, as well as for scholars to leverage as part of their educational research programs.

+*Simply making your work available somewhere online does not clearly communicate to students and teachers that they have the right to use your work or archive/redistribute your work in case it becomes unavailable later.
+It also does not facilitate community investment in your product, as there is no mechanism for co-creators to build upon your product, or contribute improvements back to you.*

 To that end, we encourage our community members to not only make their works available online, but to explicitly **open-license** and **open-source** their works using **open platforms**.